acruhf/Employee-Directory/README.md

 # Employee Directory
 ## Introduction
 This a React app that lets you view a list of employees, search for a specific employee, and sort the employee by name.
-When you search for an employee it will immediately give you a result and clicking on the buttons will sort the employees either in ascending or descending order.
+When you search for an employee it will immediately give you a result and clicking on the arrow button will sort the employees either in ascending or descending order.

 ## Live Demo
 [Deployed App](https://acruhf.github.io/Employee-Directory/)